نوع مقاله : علمی پژوهشی

 - Mohammad Heydarifard

-Faculty member of the Department of Islamic Studies, Faculty of Basic and Applied Sciences, Kermanshah University of Technology
+Assistant Professor, Department of Islamic Studies, Faculty of Basic and Applied Sciences, Kermanshah University of Technology, Kermanshah, Iran.

 چکیده [English]